 For example after discussion, Sports Leaders UK now use the NNAS Silver award as part of their Basic Expedition Leader (Level 3) Scheme.

 What resources are available for the delivery of the schemes?

 The NNAS has the NNAS Tutor Handbook “Outdoor Navigation – Handbook for Tutors”, one copy free to all those registering.
-The YNSA scheme has a teaching booklet with additional resources under development.
+The Outdoor Discovery Award has a handbook with additional resources under development.

 There is a moderation scheme partly in place and partly being developed to help ensure a national standard for each level of the NNAS.